Derya Arhan: Fenerbahçe

+Beylerbeyi S.K.

+In August 2023, she signed to the Super League promoted club Beylerbeyi S.K. to play in the 2023–24 season.

+Fenerbahçe

+In the 2024–25 Super League season, she played for Fenerbahçe.

+Yükeskova

+After one season, she transferred to the Hakkari-based club Yüksekova, which was recently promoted to the Super League.

 International career

 Turkey girls' U-17

 She was admitted to the Turkey women's national U-15 team, and debuted in the friendly match against Azerbaijan on October 2, 2013.
 She capped twice and scored one goal for the Turkey U-15 team.

 Arhan played first time for the Turkey women's national U-17 team in the friendly game against the team from Greece on March 2, 2104.
 She later took part in the 2014 UEFA Development Tournament and 2015 UEFA Women's Under-17 Championship qualification – Group 8 matches.

 Turkey women's U-19

 Between 2015 and 2018, Arhan played for the women's national U-19 team.
 She was part of the team, which became champion of the 2016 UEFA Development Tournament.
 She played in two matches of the 2017 UEFA Women's Under-19 Championship qualification – Group 10 and in every three games of the 2017 UEFA Women's Under-19 Championship qualification – Elite round Group 2 as well as 2018 UEFA Women's Under-19 Championship qualification – Group 10.
 She scored two goals in 24 matches for the national U-19 team.